-Students starting secondary school this fall will no longer select Academic or Applied pathways in their first year of study.
+Students starting secondary school no longer select Academic or Applied pathways in their first year of study.

-All Grade 9 courses will be offered in one stream for all Grade 9 students, including compulsory courses (such as math, science and English) and electives (such as physical education, technology and music).
+All Grade 9 courses are now offered in one stream for all Grade 9 students, including compulsory courses (such as math, science and English) and electives (such as physical education, technology and music).